mrwingkong/portix-linux/README.md

 - Designed for portability — works great from a USB stick as a full installed system

 Originally built to run on **Lenovo ThinkPad X1 2-in-1 Aura Edition (Intel Core Ultra) Laptop**.
 Also run's well on a vast array of 64-bit hardware, tested on various laptops, desktops and macbook.
-Essentialy take your operating system where ever you go.
+Essentialy take your operating system wherever you go.
 (Please Note: some unusual Wi-Fi cards (e.g. certain Broadcom chips in MacBooks) may need extra drivers.)

 ### Support

-If these guides helped you, feel free to buy me a coffee or a beer — your support is appreciated.
+If these guides helped you in any way, feel free to buy me a coffee or a beer — your support is appreciated.

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/mrwingkong)